justicedemocrats/new-site/src/pages/abouts/index.md

 bannerBackgroundImage: /img/jd_site_mission_banner_1920x540_111518_temp.png
 bannerText: Mission for Justice
 header: >-
-  **Our mission is to elect a new type of Democratic majority in Congress,** one which will create a thriving economy and democracy that works for the people, not big money interests.
+  **Justice Democrats is working to elect a mission-driven caucus in Congress **that will fight for solutions that match the scale of our many crises: skyrocketing inequality, catastrophic climate change, deepening structural racism as the country becomes more diverse, and the corporate takeover of our democracy.

+  We need a Democratic Party that fights for its voters, not just its corporate donors.
+That’s why we helped elect leaders like Alexandria Ocasio-Cortez to Congress.
+We need leadership in the Democratic Party that will represent and fight for our communities.
 leadership:
   - headshot: /img/jd_site_about_leaders_alexr_600x600.png
     name: Alexandra Rojas